eneiman18/pedagogy/syllabus.md

 * Complete a product lifecycle from conception to delivery
 * Utilize agile practices to assist in project completion

-## Week-by-Week
-We run our cohorts twice a year starting in February and August.
-Below is our generic week-by-week schedule.
-To see each cohort broken down week-by-week with their dates, see the [Summer/Fall Schedule](syllabus-summer-fall.md) and the [Winter/Spring Schedule](syllabus-winter-spring.md).

 <!-- BEGIN_SCHEDULE -->

 | Week    | Unit             | Topics